yoyomaki/yoyomaki.github.io/pages/publpics/Fast_Sudoku_Solver.md

   </div>
 </div>

-A general way to solve a Sudoku puzzle is to use DFS.
+A generic way to solve a Sudoku puzzle is to use DFS.
 Here is a sample code:

 ```cpp
 // determine the board is valid or not.